blackstorm/markdownbrain/selfhosted/README.md

 - Public site: `http://<your-server>:8080/`
 - Console (SSH tunnel): `ssh -L 9090:localhost:9090 user@your-server`, then open `http://localhost:9090/console`
+  - Note: Console uses `Secure` cookies in `ENVIRONMENT=production`.
+Over plain HTTP, login can be unreliable.
+    Prefer an HTTPS access method for Console (even on an internal network).

 <a id="toc-choose-deployment"></a>
 ## Choose a deployment